 Joe Murray started with the Galveston Fire Department in the Prevention Division in November of 2019.

 Joe Murray began his career in Public Safety with Kemah Fire Department in October of 2008.
 During that time, Joe Murray served as Deputy Fire Marshal/Emergency Management Specialist.
-In addition, he was with the San Jacinto College Police Department from 2011-2015 as a Patrol Officer and promoted to Patrol Sergeant in 2012.
+In addition, he was with the San Jacinto College Police Department from 2011-2015 as a Patrol Officer and was promoted to Patrol Sergeant in 2012.
 From 2010-2017, he was an Adjunct Instructor with the College of the Mainland Police Academy.

-Joe Murray earned an Associate of Applied Science in Criminal Justice from College of the Mainland and an Associate of Applied Science in Business Management from San Jacinto College.
-He holds a Master Peace Officer, an Advanced Instructor and other certifications through the Texas Commission on Law Enforcement.
+Joe Murray earned an Associate of Applied Science in Criminal Justice from the College of the Mainland and an Associate of Applied Science in Business Management from San Jacinto College.
+He holds a Master Peace Officer, an Advanced Instructor, and other certifications through the Texas Commission on Law Enforcement.
 Furthermore, he has an Advanced Inspector and Fire/Arson Investigator with the Texas Commission on Fire Protection.
-As a lifelong student, Joe continues to improve his knowledge, skills and abilities through continuing education and training.
+As a lifelong student, Joe continues to improve his knowledge, skills, and abilities through continuing education and training.
 He is currently pursuing a Bachelor of Business Administration.

-Joe Murray’s goal for the Prevention Division is to provide the Galveston Fire Department personnel, Galveston businesses and residents a safe environment through proactive code enforcement and thorough investigations.
+Joe Murray’s goal for the Prevention Division is to provide the Galveston Fire Department personnel, Galveston businesses, and residents a safe environment through proactive code enforcement and thorough investigations.